Monday, September 23, 2019

 Bhima said that there is a possibility.

-Hearing this pink fairy backed out.
+Hearing this, the pink fairy backed out.
 Thus, Bhima understood that the pendant belonged to her.
 And he gave the pendant to her.
 The other two fairies accepted their mistake.
 Bhima and Charu lived happily ever after.

 Moral of the story- Never back out of the challenges in life, just like Bhima in this story.